- 2 Dec 2015

 - How are payment banks and their clients set up in T2S?

 - How is liquidity provided to payment bank clients?

 - How are limits monitored and controlled?

-- How to setup the static data for central bank auto-collateralisation (with Repo and Pledge Model) and for Client-collateralisation (with Repo Model)?
+- How do you set up the static data for central bank auto-collateralisation (with repo and pledge model) and client collateralisation (with repo model)?

-- What are the different processes involved in the auto-collateralisation in T2S?
+- What are the different processes involved in auto-collateralisation in T2S?

 - How does information related to auto-collateralisation flow between T2S and T2S actors via different messages?

 - Which factors are relevant when competing instructions are ready for settlement with the same priority?

 - What is the behaviour for competing settlement instructions and settlement restrictions during night-time and real-time settlement?

 - What is the multiple-status principle for instructions in T2S?